mre/endler.dev/content/2023/cursed-rust/index.md

 in a loop, and each thread sleeps for a certain amount of milliseconds before printing its character.
 This uses the full power of your CPU to print a string!

-## More Solutions
+## What We Learned

-Got more solutions?
-Send me a message and I'll add them here.
+If you've got more solutions, I'd love to hear them!
+Send me a message.

 For production usage, check out this enterprise-ready version of [hello world](https://github.com/mTvare6/hello-world.rs).
 There also is a yearly obfuscated C code contest, which is a lot of fun.
 Check out the [recent winners](https://ioccc.org/years.html).

 If were more interested in the barometer story, check out [You Must Be Joking, Mr. Feynman!](https://www.goodreads.com/book/show/35167685-surely-you-re-joking-mr-feynman),